KDE/digikam-doc/main_window/tags_view.rst

     Tagging Image With Context Menu From Icon-View

-You can remove a tag from a photograph by clicking with the right mouse button on the photograph and using the **Remove Tag** menu.
-This menu will only show those tags that have been set on this photograph.
+You can remove a tag from a photograph by clicking with the right mouse button on the photograph and select **Remove Tag** submenu from the context menu.
+This submenu will only show those tags that have been set on this photograph.

 The Right Sidebar: this is what I would call my standard method for assigning tags.
 Click **Captions** tab from the Right Sidebar and then the **Tags** tab and you will see the whole tags tree.
 Simply check/un-check the boxes of the tags you want to assign/un-assign and then click **Apply**.
 If you change focus without that you will be asked whether you want to apply the changes unless you disabled that confirmation either by checking **Always apply changes without confirmation** or by checking **Do not confirm when applying changes in the right sidebar** in the Miscellaneous section of :menuselection:`Settings --> Configure digiKam...`.
 More details about the other buttons and fields in the **Tags** tab see in :ref:`digiKam sidebar <tags_tree>`.